wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 3.0 =
+* Major restructuring to better support multiple WordPress versions.
+* Unified user options in to a single array instead of many individual settings in the database.

 = 2.18 =
 * Added browser full screen option.
 * Added css to move the spinner/saved/error messages when saving in full screen outside of the toolbar to a positional span under the buttons.